Cancellations, Changes & Refunds

-Every Junior School student who is not enrolled in After-Care must be picked up by a parent or authorized caregiver no later than 15 minutes after the student’s class ends.
+Every Junior School student must be picked up by a parent or authorized adult caregiver no later than 15 minutes after the student’s class ends.
 Neither the School nor its staff can be held responsible for students who are not picked up within this 15-minute window.
 Any child who remains on the campus more than 15 minutes after class ends will be unsupervised until a parent or authorized caregiver arrives.
 Students must be picked up at the covered door near the corner of Bayard and Bartlett streets.
 Students are not allowed to walk through the parking lot without a parent or guardian.
 In the event that you have a personal emergency and are unable to arrive on time, you must call the Junior School office at 713-639-7700.

 The School encourages its students to leave all valuables and all personal or sentimental items at home.
 The MFAH is not responsible for loss of or damage to a student’s valuables or personal items.